Diego Delso, CC BY-SA 4.0, via Wikimedia Commons

 In a nutshell, National Days are important events that allow nations to reflect on their history and achievements, fostering a sense of unity and pride among their citizens.
 These celebrations showcase a country's unique culture, traditions, and values, providing an opportunity for people to come together and celebrate their shared identity.

-National Day in Taiwan
+National Day in Austria

-National Day in Taiwan
+National Day in Austria

 2025